StanfordSpezi/SpeziTemplateApplication/README.md

 ### Template Mock Data Storage Provider

-The `TemplateMockDataStorageProvider` module allows a developer to get an overview of the synconization of data between the local `FHIR` model and a cloud storage provider.
+The mock upload view allows a developer to get an overview of the synconization of data between the local `FHIR` model and a cloud storage provider.
-It uses the CardinalKit `DataStorageProvider`s to get information that is stored in the `FHIR` standard in the CardinalKit Template Application.
+It uses the CardinalKit [`FHIRMockDataStorageProvider`](https://github.com/StanfordBDHG/CardinalKitFHIR) to get information that is stored in the `FHIR` standard in the CardinalKit Template Application.

 <p float="left">
  <img width="250" alt="A screen displaying the list of Mock Data Storage Provider uploads." src="Figures/TemplateMockDataStorageProvider/TemplateMockDataStorageProviderList.png">